madcowGit/LUMCpollengrafiekscraper/README.md

 - `LUMC_BASE_URL` (optional): Override the upstream base URL.
 Default: `https://sec.lumc.nl/pollenwebextern/`.
 - `PORT` (optional): Port for the development server (`python app.py`).
 The container uses Gunicorn on port `8000`.

-## GitHub Actions: build & publish to GHCR

-This repo includes a workflow at `.github/workflows/docker-publish.yml` to automatically build and push the image to GitHub Container Registry (GHCR) on each push to `main` and on tag events.

-**Prerequisites:**
-- Make sure your repository visibility and package settings allow GHCR publishes.
-- No extra secrets are required: the built-in `GITHUB_TOKEN` is used for `ghcr.io`.

-After a successful run, the image will be available at:
-`ghcr.io/<OWNER>/<REPO>:latest` and `ghcr.io/<OWNER>/<REPO>:<sha>`.

-## Notes

-- The upstream site structure can change.
-This scraper uses simple heuristics similar to the original script, so consider adding monitoring/logging.
-- The server keeps an in-memory cache (15 minutes) to avoid hitting the upstream too often.